Uvalde victim’s sister pleads for gun safety measures | WTOP News

 Arredondo has said he didn’t consider himself in charge and assumed someone else had taken control.
 He has declined repeated requests for comment from The Associated Press.

-Uvalde’s mayor has pushed back on McCraw’s casting blame on Arredondo, saying the Department of Public Safety has repeatedly put out false information about the shooting and glossed over the role of its own officers.
+Uvalde’s mayor pushed back against McCraw casting blame on Arredondo, saying the Department of Public Safety has repeatedly put out false information about the shooting and glossed over the role of its own officers.

 Stengle reported from Dallas.
 Associated Press writer John Seewer in Toledo, Ohio, contributed to this report.